mathowl/tgdejong/_pages/community.md

 Weekly on Wednesday at 15:00-16:30 JST (Online)

-If you are interested in joining this study groups please send me an email
+If you are interested in joining please send me an email

 **Members:**
 <ul>